All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How to Choose the Right Option for You

 Start by checking your insurance.
 Call your insurer, ask about coverage for semaglutide (both Wegovy and Ozempic), and find out what your copay would be.
-If your insurance covers it at a reasonable cost, that is your best bet because you get the FDA-approved brand-name product with the most regulatory oversight.
+If your insurance covers it at a reasonable cost, that's your best bet because you get the FDA-approved brand-name product with the most regulatory oversight.

-If insurance does not cover it or the copay is too high, a reputable telehealth program offering compounded semaglutide is the most practical alternative.
+If insurance doesn't cover it or the copay is too high, a reputable telehealth program offering compounded semaglutide is the most practical alternative.
 Look for programs that use licensed 503B pharmacies, provide real medical oversight (not just a rubber-stamp questionnaire), include follow-up appointments, and are transparent about their pricing with no hidden fees.

 The Cost Outlook

-The semaglutide pricing landscape is evolving rapidly.
+The semaglutide pricing space is evolving rapidly.
 Generic semaglutide is still years away (Novo Nordisk's patent protection extends through the late 2020s in most markets), but competitive pressure from new GLP-1 drugs like tirzepatide (Mounjaro/Zepbound), survodutide, and orforglipron could push prices down over time.
 Several states have also introduced legislation requiring insurers to cover anti-obesity medications.